The Undergraduate Catalog

 Course Withdrawal Allotment

 Students may withdraw from up to 16 semester hours during their undergraduate career.
-Students may use these withdrawals between the end of the course adjustment period and the deadline to withdraw from term-length courses without a grade, which is 60% of regularly scheduled class meetings, exclusive of final exams.
+Students may use these withdrawals between the end of the course adjustment period and the deadline to withdraw from term-length courses without a grade, which is 60% of the semester, beginning with the first day of class and ending with commencement.

 During Course Adjustment Period